awilliams/ruby-openwrt/README.md

  * Create a *files* directory.
 All files and directories in this folder will be packaged into builds.

 #### SSH

- * To make it easier to connect to the router after builds
+To make it easier to connect to the router after builds

   * In the files folder, create *etc/dropbear/authorized_keys* with your ssh pub key for passwordless login.
   * Copy from your router *etc/dropbear/dropbear_dss_host_key* or *dropbear_rsa_host_key* to the corresponding location in files.
 This will stop the ssh warning from appearing after new builds.

+#### Reducing image size
+A few settings can be set to reduce size and many unneeded programs can be removed from BusyBox

+ * Under Global build settings
+   * Check Remove ipkg/opkg status data files in final images
+   * Uncheck Compile the kernel with Debug FileSystem enabled
+   * Check Strip unnecessary exports from the kernel image
+ * Under Base system -> busybox -> Configuration
+   * Archival Utilities
+     * Remove all packages
+   * Networking Utilities
+     * ntpd
+     * netstat
+     * telnet
+     * telnetd